lktslionel/proposals/ups.spec.md

-│                                     #   for the project mainly inside the Rakefile ├── scripts/                          # Common bash scripts available inside the container ├── tests/                            # Specifications │   ├── accpetance                    #   For accpetance testing │   │   ├── features                  #     Contains feature definition in Gherkin langage
+│                                     #   for the project mainly inside the Rakefile ├── scripts/                          # Common bash scripts available inside the container ├── tests/                            # Specifications │   ├── acceptance                    #   For accpetance testing │   │   ├── features                  #     Contains feature definition in Gherkin langage
 │   │   │   ├── XXX.feature           #       - A feature file
 │   │   ├── steps                     #     Contains implemenation steps of features